jakubzasanski/execute-php/README.md

 The `Function` arguments called with this arguments:

 1. `Mixed`.
 Error message.
 2. `Object`.
-Exec-php object that contain all user php defined function.
+Execute-php object that contain all user php defined function.
 3. `String`.
 Printed string when requiring user php file.

 execute-php object
 ---------------

-All user function defined on user php file will be appended to exec-php object.
+All user function defined on user php file will be appended to execute-php object.
 Call it normally with the last argument is callback function.
 The callback function called with below arguments :